bitflags/bitflags/spec.md

 ----

-Bits types are typically fixed-width unsigned integers like `u8`, which is a bits type that defines 8 bits; bit-0 through bit-7.
+Bits types are typically fixed-width unsigned integers.
+For example, `u8` is a bits type that defines 8 bits; bit-0 through bit-7.

 ### Bits value